dcarrsf/algorithm-patterns/README.md

 ------------
 **Process**:

-For each pattern, I'm generating an overview followed by series of examples and a comparison of the examples to define consistencies and diferences.
+For each pattern, I'm generating an overview followed by series of examples and a comparison of the examples to glean insights.

 *Follow-up Prompt*: